 21. People use “WAT” word for the Buddhist Temple.

-22. Tourist can learn fundamentals of meditation or a key principle of the Buddhism at WAT across the Thailand.
+22. Tourist can learn the fundamentals of meditation or a key principle of Buddhism at WAT across Thailand.
 Meditation is a very important part and parcel of Thai culture and living.

 23. Not all of the Buddhists are vegetarians.
 According to Theravada’s principles, Buddha monk’s can eat pork, chicken, and fish.
 Besides, Thailand is a heaven for all the meat and seafood lovers.

 It’s the most important date on Buddha’s calendar.
-Sky lanterns in millions adoen the entire sky of Thailand on this day and is a mesmerizing sight not worth missing a wink.
+Sky lanterns in millions adorn the entire sky of Thailand on this day and is a mesmerizing sight not worth missing a wink.

-25. Thailand attracts many visitors from developed countries, almost six million foreign visits the Thailand every year.
+25. Thailand attracts many visitors from developed countries, almost six million foreign visits to Thailand every year.
 The famous Thai Massage is believed to be an excellent form of rejuvenation and healing that cannot be experienced anywhere else.